⚡ Electrical Tips

 If you’re a Queensland landlord, your obligations are specific:

-For a comprehensive overview of landlord electrical obligations in Queensland, see our guide to electrical compliance costs.
+For a comprehensive overview of landlord electrical obligations in Queensland, see our guide to the landlord electrical compliance checklist for QLD rental properties.

 How Much Does Safety Switch Installation or Replacement Cost?

-If your home needs new safety switches or replacements, here’s what to expect:
+If your home needs new safety switches or replacements, here’s what to expect in Brisbane and the Redlands in 2026:

 Service Typical Cost